sunw41ker/django-controlcenter/README.rst

     pip install -U django-controlcenter

-Create a dashboard file with up to 10 dashboards and unlimited number of widgets:
+Create a dashboard file with unlimited number of widgets and dashboards:

 .. code-block:: python